saferpay/sndbx/texts/fraud_free.md

 The Fraud Free Service takes the liability for the transaction only if the API response contains all of the following attributes with values as specified:
 -	In the Liability Container is `LiabilityShift` set to `true`, and
--	The “LiableEntity” equals `FraudFree`, and
+-	The `LiableEntity` equals `FraudFree`, and
 -	Within the FraudFree Container is  `LiabilityShift` set to `true`

-The image below depicts an example reply where the Fraud Free Service accepts liability:
+The image below snippet is an example response where the Fraud Free Service accepts liability for the transaction:

 ```json